 - Pat salmon dry.
 Rub both sides with olive oil and lemon juice.
 Season with salt, pepper and garlic powder.

-- Preheat grill to medium-high heat and cook for 4-5 minutes on each side or until the internal temperature reaches 62 F. Use a fork to flake the cooked salmon into bite-sized pieces and set aside.
+Preheat grill to medium-high heat and cook for 4-5 minutes on each side or until the internal temperature reaches 145 F (62.8 degrees celsius).
+Use a fork to flake the cooked salmon into bite-sized pieces and set aside.

 - Heat broiler and line a baking sheet with parchment paper (or foil).
 Place salmon on pan and broil 8 to 10 minutes or until fish flakes easily when tested with a fork.

 - Whisk together all the ingredients for the vinaigrette.
 Drizzle 1 teaspoon over the sliced avocado (to prevent from browning).